joshuagryphon/plastid/docs/source/FAQ.rst

    (venv) $ python -c "from plastid import *"

-If install succeeds, this suggests that there are in fact multiple versions of one or more of plastid's dependencies installed on your system (as seen in :ref:`faq-install-conda`).
+If install succeeds in a `virtualenv`_, this suggests that there are in fact multiple versions of one or more of plastid's dependencies installed on your system.
 In this case, ``plastid`` can be used inside the `virtualenv`_.

 .. _faq-install-conda: